dotnet/csharplang/proposals/improved-interpolated-strings.md

 public class Logger
 {
     // Initialization code omitted
-    private LogLevel _myLogLevel;

-    public class LoggerImpl
+    public LogLevel EnabledLevel;

+    public void LogTrace(TraceLoggerParamsBuilder builder)
     {
-        LogLevel _myLogLevel;
-        Logger _parent;
-        internal LoggerImpl(LogLevel myLogLevel, Logger parent)
-        {
-            _myLogLevel = myLogLevel;
-            _parent = parent;
-        }

-        public LoggerParamsBuilder GetInterpolatedStringBuilder(int baseLength, int formatHoleCount)
-        {
-            return new LoggerParamsBuilder(baseLength, formatHoleCount, logLevelEnabled: _parent._currentLogLevel >= _myLogLevel);
-        }

-        public void Log(LoggerParamsBuilder builder)
-        {
         // Impl of logging
     }
 }

-    public LoggerImpl Trace { get; } = new Logger(LogLevel.Trace, this); // Would need to be in a constructor to use `this` in real code.
-}

 Logger logger = GetLogger(LogLevel.Info);

-// Given the above definitions, usage looks like this: logger.Trace.Log($"{"this"} will never be printed because info is < trace!");
+// Given the above definitions, usage looks like this: logger.LogTrace($"{"this"} will never be printed because info is < trace!");

 // This is converted to:
 var receiverTemp = logger.Trace;
-var builder = receiverTemp.GetInterpolatedStringBuilder(baseLength: 47, formatHoleCount: 1);
+TraceLoggerParamsBuilder.GetInterpolatedStringBuilder(baseLength: 47, formatHoleCount: 1, receiverTemp, out var builder);
 _ = builder.TryFormat("this") && builder.TryFormat(" will never be printed because info is < trace!");
 receiverTemp.Log(builder);
 ```

-Here, because `logger.Trace` has an instance method called `GetInterpolatedStringBuilder` with the correct parameters, that returns a value of the type that `Log` was
+Here, because `TraceLoggerParamsBuilder` has static method called `GetInterpolatedStringBuilder` with the correct parameters, including an out param that is the type
-expecting, we say that the interpolated string has an implicit builder conversion to that parameter, and it lowers to the pattern shown above.
-The specese needed for
+the `LogTrace` call was expecting, we say that the interpolated string has an implicit builder conversion to that parameter, and it lowers to the pattern shown above.
-this is a bit complicated, and is expanded below.
+The specese needed for this is a bit complicated, and is expanded below.

 #### Builder type applicability